microsoft/AddingSpeechToBots/Study-bot-example/Qna-Luis-Bot-v4/README.md

 1. [Create a Basic C# web app bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart?view=azure-bot-service-4.0) in the [Azure Portal](https://ms.portal.azure.com).

 1. Find the botFilePath and botFileSecret by going to the Application Settings menu in the Web App Bot you just deployed.
 Copy these values into the `StudyBotTemplate.txt` file.
-You will need these values later
+You'll need these values later.

     <img src="../../Assets/bot-secret-location.png">

-1. After your bot deployes, download your bot code locally.
+1. After your bot deploys (you'll recieve a notification in Azure when it does), download your bot code locally.
 To do this go to the Build section of the Bot management menu.

     <img src="../../Assets/download-bot-code.png">